Out of left field: Origins

-Later explanations

-In May 1981, columnist William Safire asked readers of The New York Times to send him any ideas they had regarding the origin of the phrase "out of left field"—he did not know where it came from, and did not refer to Shaw's work.
+In May 1981, Safire asked readers of The New York Times to send him any ideas they had regarding the origin of the phrase "out of left field"—he did not know where it came from, and did not refer to Shaw's work.
 On June 28, 1981, he devoted most of his Sunday column to the phrase, offering up various responses he received.
 The earliest scholarly citation Safire could find was a 1961 article in the journal American Speech, which defined the variation "out in left field" as meaning "disoriented, out of contact with reality."

 Linguist John Algeo told Safire that the phrase most likely came from baseball observers rather than from baseball fans or players.

-In Safire's Political Dictionary, Safire writes that the phrase "out of left field" means "out of the ordinary, out of touch, far out."
-The variation "out in left field" means alternately "removed from the ordinary, unconventional" or "out of contact with reality, out of touch."
-He compares the term to left-wing politics and the Left Coast—slang for the liberal-leaning coastal cities in California, Oregon and Washington.

 In 1998, American English professor Robert L. Chapman, in his book American Slang, wrote that the phrase "out of left field" was in use by 1953.
 He did not cite Shaw's work and he did not point to printed instances of the phrase in the 1940s.
 Marcus Callies, an associate professor of English and philology at the University of Mainz in Germany, wrote that "the precise origin is unclear and disputed", referring to Christine Ammer's conclusion in The American Heritage Dictionary of Idioms.
 Callies suggested that the left fielder in baseball might throw the ball to home plate in an effort to get the runner out before he scores, and that the ball, coming from behind the runner out of left field, would surprise the runner.

-From the Way Out In Left Field Society:

-"The phrase "way out in left field" has evolved to mean an eccentric, odd, misguided or peculiar statement or act.
-The origin lies in the West Side Grounds that the Chicago Cubs called home from 1893 to 1915.
-As legend has it, a mental hospital was located directly behind the left field wall.
-The institute housed mental patients who could be heard making strange and bizarre comments within listening distance of players and fans.
-Thus, if someone said that you were "way out in left field," the person was questioning your sanity and comparing you with a mental patient.
+According to the 2007 Concise New Partridge Dictionary of Slang and Unconventional English, the phrase came from baseball terminology, referring to a play in which the ball is thrown from the area covered by the left fielder to either home plate or first base, surprising the runner.
+Variations include "out in left field" and simply "left field".

+At the site of the University of Illinois Medical Center in Chicago, Illinois, a 2008 plaque marks the site of the former West Side Park, where the Chicago Cubs played from 1893 to 1915.
+The plaque states that the location of the county hospital and its psychiatric patients just beyond left field is the origin of the phrase "way out in left field."